Child Support and Divorce in Ontario

 Click the following link to access “The Federal Child Support Guidelines: Step-by-Step” published by the Department of Justice: http://www.justice.gc.ca/eng/rp-pr/fl-lf/child-enfant/guide/

-Note: If you have a separation agreement for child support in an amount that is lower than the applicable Guidelines Table amount, unless you can satisfy the judge that there are ‘special circumstances’ that directly or indirectly benefit your children, or that payment of the Table amount would cause an ‘undue hardship’* on the paying parent, the court may ignore the agreement and refuse to grant the divorce until support is paid in accordance with the Guidelines.
+Note: If you have a separation agreement for child support in an amount that is lower than the applicable Guidelines Table amount, when filing for divorce in Ontario, unless you can satisfy the judge that there are ‘special circumstances’ that directly or indirectly benefit your children, or that payment of the Table amount would cause an ‘undue hardship’* on the paying parent, the court may ignore the agreement and refuse to grant the divorce until support is paid in accordance with the Guidelines.
 Just because your agreement states that neither parent will be paying child support to the other is reasonable does not in an of itself make it reasonable.
 In my experience, many lawyers fail to explain this to their clients.
 Click here for more information on separation agreements.
 Even a prior ‘final’ court order could be ignored by the judge reviewing your divorce. (*See Section 10 of the Federal Guidelines re ‘undue hardship’.)

 What about when the children live for half of the time with each parent?